Jordan's Principle

 What is Jordan's Principle?

 Jordan's Principle is named in memory of Jordan River Anderson.
-He was a young boy from Norway House Cree Nation in Manitoba born with a rare genetic condition requiring intensive medical support.
-For five years, Jordan stayed in the hospital he was born in because the provincial and federal governments could not agree on who would shoulder his medical expenses if he ever came home.
-He never made it home. |
+He was a young Cree boy from Norway House Cree Nation in Manitoba.
+Jordan was born with multiple disabilities and stayed in the hospital from birth.

 What is the TCVI-Jordan's Principle Project?